 Start by getting your dog used to the taste of the toothpaste.
 Then move up to using a toothbrush.
-Make sure you are using an Enzymatic Dog Toothpaste.
-If you are just starting out, you can use an Enzymatic Dog Toothpaste and Toothbrush set.
+Make sure you are using Enzymatic Dog Toothpaste.
+If you are just starting out, you can use a Dog Toothpaste and Toothbrush set.

 I found this a useful video when I was starting out.

 Dog Teeth Brushing Chews

 As well as having her teeth brushed, Poppy has a dog teeth brushing chew.
 We tend to alternate between 3 different types so Poppy doesn’t get bored of them.
 She always rushes to sit on her mat when I get her brushing chew out so they must taste good.

 I prefer the Whimzees brand and we alternate between the stick and the brush.
 I buy the Whimzees mixed boxes when they are on offer, as you can get some good deals.
 And the boxes are great!
 I also buy Pooch & Mutt dental dog chews, though they are a bit more expensive so are a special weekend treat.

 Poppy is a terrier so loves to chew things.
 I bought her a dog teeth-brushing toy.
 I thought if she was chewing something she might as well chew something beneficial.
 You can squeeze dog toothpaste into the toy so they get that benefit when they chew.
 I bought a Dental Care Brushing Toy and it is still in one piece so that is a bonus.

 Every morning Poppy also has a Dental Hygiene Treat.
 I just think it is nice for her to start the day with a fresh mouth!
 She eats them so again they must taste OK.

 Infections of the Mouth